kurcontko/tia-portal-translator/README.md

 pip install openpyxl
 ```

-* Googletrans: If you want to use Google for translations:
+* Googletrans: If you want to use Google for translations (please use version 3.1.0a0):

 ```
-pip install googletrans
+pip install googletrans==3.1.0a0
 ```

 * OpenAI: If you want to use GPT for translations: